Political Science (POLI)

 The Politics of Continental Integration

 Students will examine the phenomenon of continental integration, paying particular attention to North America as a contested site of integration.
-Students will investigate the existing status of North American integration and analyze debates around the merits and demerits of deepening it, using the European Union as a key point of comparison.
-They will probe the challenges of treaty-making, legal compliance and enforcement, and dispute resolution in continental contexts.
-Students will also analyze the affinities and tensions between regional, continental, and global forms of integration, and assess the implications of North American integration.
+Students will investigate the status of North American integration and analyze debates around the merits and demerits of deepening it, using the European Union as a key point of comparison.
+Students will also analyze affinities and tensions between regional, continental, and global forms of integration, and assess the implications of North American integration in a particular issue areas or sectors of the economy.

 Level: UG

-Prerequisite(s): Any 18 credits of 1100-level or higher, including any 3 POLI credits
+Prerequisite(s): 18 credits from courses at the 1100 level or higher, including 3 credits from courses in POLI

 POLI 3146 3 credits